DPR Construction: History

 In July 1990, DPR Construction was co-founded in Redwood City, California, by Doug Woods, Peter Nosler and Ron Davidowski (the D, the P, and the R) with $750,000 of pooled resources.
 By the end of its first year, DPR had 10 employees.

 Among the company's earliest projects were a six-month, $4.5 million tenant-improvement project for Argo Systems in Sunnyvale, California, which was followed by a $43 million wafer fabrication project for Rockwell International in Los Angeles, California.

-In 1992, DPR was awarded the Terraces skilled nursing facility.
-In 1994, DPR Construction was awarded a $43 million semiconductor fabrication plant in Los Angeles, California, for Rockwell International.
-Many projects followed building information modeling (BIM) and sustainable construction.

 In 1999, a year before the U.S. Green Building Council (USGBC) launched its Leadership in Energy and Environmental Design (LEED) certification program, DPR was awarded its first green project: a 110,000-sq.-ft. campus for Aspect Communications.
 Designed by William McDonough + Partners and Form4 Architects and completed in 2001, with the headquarters in San Jose, California.

 In 2003, DPR's Sacramento regional office became the first privately owned LEED-certified building in California's Central Valley.
 In 2010, DPR's San Diego regional office became the first commercial building to achieve both LEED-NC Platinum and net-zero energy status in San Diego.

 In late January 2013, DPR purchased Atlanta-based Hardin Construction Company.

 On April 19, DPR completed the acquisition of Hardin.
 The following month, DPR's LEED-NC Platinum Phoenix regional office became the largest building in the world to achieve Net-Zero Energy Building certification from the International Living Future Institute's Living Building Challenge.
 Later in October, the David and Lucile Packard Foundation Corporate Headquarters built by DPR achieved Net-Zero Energy Building certification from the International Living Future Institute's Living Building Challenge.

 In 2014, DPR's San Francisco regional office became the city's first net-zero-energy-designed office building.

 In early August 2021, DPR purchased Colorado Springs-based GE Johnson Construction Company.
 The acquisition of GE Johnson Construction Company and its subsidiary H. W. Houston Construction was finalized on September 30.

 In late January 2025, GE Construction Company rebranded to DPR Construction.

+The California State Teachers' Retirement System (CalSTRS), the largest teachers’ retirement fund in the United States, filed a lawsuit against DPR Construction in the California Superior Court for Sacramento County on July 1, 2024.
+In November of the same year, a Sacramento County Superior Court judge issued a tentative ruling that DPR and the other named defendants did nothing to suggest they engaged in a conspiracy to inflate prices.

+On December 4, 2024, Meta Platforms announced that DPR Construction, along with Turner Construction and Mortenson, were awarded a $10 billion contract to build the company’s latest data center in Richland Parish, Louisiana.

+In 2024, an ENR Regional Best Projects award was also given to the firm for its work on the United Therapeutics Phase 5 cGMP Warehouse in North Carolina.